The study that’s making content teams nervous

 What this means for your AI content workflow

-If you're using AI to write first drafts and then publishing without meaningful human review, this data is a direct warning.
-Not about AI content being penalised — Google has consistently said it evaluates quality, not production method.
-The warning is about what "quality" actually means in practice.
+If you’re using AI to write first drafts and publishing without meaningful human review, this data is a direct warning.
+Quality signals AI drafts consistently lack:

-None of this takes an hour.
-Done well, it takes 15–20 minutes per article.
-That's the investment that bridges the 4% gap between AI-assisted and fully human content — and keeps you out of the 23% underperformance zone.
+Substantive human editing takes 15–20 minutes per article.
+That’s the investment that bridges the 4% gap and keeps you out of the 23% underperformance zone.

 Frequently Asked Questions